Woody Point, Queensland: Education

-Founded in 1995, Southern Cross Catholic College is a private primary to Year 12 Catholic school(headquartered at Scarborough) The college has 4 campuses.
-These are Kippa-Ring Primary Campus, Scarborough Primary Campus, Scarborough Secondary Campus and Woody Point Secondary Campus.
+Founded in 1995, Southern Cross Catholic College is a private primary to Year 12 Catholic school (headquartered at Scarborough).
+The college has 4 campuses: Kippa-Ring Primary Campus, Scarborough Primary Campus, Scarborough Secondary Campus and Woody Point Secondary Campus.
 The school's current principal is Mr Chris Campbell (2022).
 The Woody Point campus is at 84 Collins Street (27.2504°S 153.0983°E).

-Woody Point Special School is a special primary and secondary (Early Childhood-12) school for boys and girls at 85 Georgina Street (27.2557°S 153.1005°E).
+Woody Point Special School is a special primary school (Early Childhood to Year 6) for boys and girls at 85 Georgina Street (27.2557°S 153.1005°E).
 In 2018, the school had an enrolment of 86 students with 33 teachers (25 full-time equivalent) and 48 non-teaching staff (33 full-time equivalent).
-It offers an early childhood special education program.
+It includes an early childhood special education program.

-The nearest government primary schools are Humpybong State School in neighbouring Margate to the north and Clontarf Beach State School in neighbouring Clontarf to the west.
+The nearest government mainstream primary schools are Humpybong State School in neighbouring Margate to the north and Clontarf Beach State School in neighbouring Clontarf to the west.
 The nearest government secondary school is Clontarf Beach State High School at Clontarf.